AbbeyIT/Python-Beginner-Notes/04Conditions_Loops.md

     print(x)
 ```

-**Continue Statement** - skips the value of the variable and procedes with the rest of the item in the list.
+**Continue Statement** - skips the value of the variable and proceedes with the rest of the item in the list.

 **Example:**
 ```